 In addition to my hotmail adress, I’ve got five other main emails, three personal and two professional.
-All in all, this is a whopping total of five.
+All in all, this is a whopping total of six.
 Two of my four personal addresses are hosted by traditional mail and web hosts, and normally speaking they’d be accessed using a locally installed email client.
 Not so with me, mine are forwarded to my non-hotmail webmail provider, GMail.

 Now, you can like or dislike GMail, it doesn’t change the fact that GMail has garnered a large following, and I for one love the archiving system they’ve got, as I do tend to need old emails from time to time, and at times need to label emails with more than one label.

 I’ve spent two years abroad, one in the South England town of Poole, and one all over Israel.
 Both places, email was a great way of communicating with family and friends back home.
 However, not having my own computer in England, and not wanting to risk my personal communication being spread for the winds in Israel, webmail was the perfect solution, for a few simple reasons: